rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 Another solution might be to have a second process in standby mode.
 So the loop script starts a second server process, but it stops it right before calling accept.
 But then we would need a way to signal to the process to resume operation.
 Perhaps by sending it a signal?
+Something like this (`server-accept-standby.py`):

 ```py
 import socket